 - 1. Maintain prompt attendance in all clinical assignments. - a.
 If sick and cannot attend their clinical assignment, call site clinical instructor or technologist in charge 1 hour before they are supposed to report to clinic. - b.
 For any clinic assignment absence, immediately inform the clinical coordinator by email and document the absence on Trajecsys. - c.
 Document any failure to clock in/out on Trajecsys with the corresponding "Time Exception". - d.
 Make up missed clinical time before the end of the semester in order to complete clinical competencies within the required time frame. - e.
 All time missed must be made up by the due date of the clinical objectives. - f.
 If a prolonged illness or injury (extenuating circumstances such as: auto accident, hospitalization, surgery, etc.) occurs that would cause a student to miss clinical practice and fall behind in obtaining clinical objectives and competencies, the make-up time will be at the discretion of the clinical coordinator and the program director. - 2.
 Pass the physical requirements of the program. - 3.
 Pass drug screen and fingerprint clearance required by clinical affiliates. - 4.
 Meet vaccination requirements as per clinical affiliate requirements. - 5.
 Maintain CPR certification. - 6.
 Rotate through all clinical assignments including weekend and evening rotations to gain working knowledge of the equipment and procedures done. - a.
-All clinical sites are in the Yuma or San Luis area within 30 miles from AWC Main Campus. - 7.
+Clinical sites for the Yuma clinical track are in the Yuma / San Luis area within 30 miles from AWC Main Campus. - b.
+The clinical sites for Phoenix are geographically dispersed.
+Students will be expected to live in the Phoenix area (within a 1-hour commute to the Phoenix clinical sites).
+These students will be expected to commute to Yuma for academic classes and / or labs. - 7.
 Complete all clinical competency objectives on or before the required deadlines set each semester. - 8.
-Complete satisfactory rotations through elective areas such as Special Procedures, Nuclear Medicine, CT, MRI, Ultrasound and Mammography. - 9.
+Complete satisfactory rotations through elective areas such as Special Procedures, Nuclear Medicine, MRI, Ultrasound.
+Radiation Therapy, and Mammography. - 9.
 Maintain satisfactory clinical evaluations completed by staff technologists and clinical instructors. - 10.
 Manage emergency room patients and produce satisfactory images within the specified time as designed by the program. - 11.
 Demonstrate compassion and professional conduct at all times while working with patients. - 12.
 Be able to communicate effectively with patients. - 13.
 Able to communicate and interact positively with fellow students, staff, technologists, and faculty. - 14.
 Complete required competencies within the specified time and is expected to retain proficiency. - 15.
 Refrain from coming to clinic during their time off unless approved by instructors. - 16.
 Act in a professional and ethical manor.